• SearchSearch

 The memorial at the top of Hamburger Hill

-Visiting Hamburger Hill requires a guide and an advance permit.
+Visiting Doi A Bia requires a guide and an advance permit.
 Unexploded ordnance still lurks throughout the A Shau Valley, in which A Luoi is located.
 It’s critical that you stick to well-trodden paths and follow your guide as he or she steers you clear of danger spots.
-The steep hike isn’t ideal for small children, as it includes 850 concrete steps interspersed with rough, sometimes muddy trails.
+The steep hike isn’t ideal for small children, as it includes 850 concrete steps interspersed with rough and sometimes muddy trails (choose footwear accordingly).

 Upon reaching the summit, you’ll have a clear view of the Laos border just a few miles away.
 A small memorial pavilion — convenient for a brief rest — extols the victory by North Vietnamese forces who, despite losing the battle, retook the hill after the American military abandoned it.